mrhaffner/in_the_news/README.md

 ## Purpose:

 - Practice writing Python with proper documentation, comments, and type hints
-- Learn about Apache Airflow for orchestrating data pipelines
+- Learn about using Apache Airflow for orchestrating data pipelines
-- Explore the Pandas library
+- Explore the Pandas library for data manipulation
 - Practice writing custom SQL
+- Gain experience deploying a project on a linux server

 ## Set Up: